vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/12_Wind_Energy.md

 0.4
 12 Wind Energy
 193
-Figure 12.11: Capacity factor for wind in- stallations by state (based on 2018 data).
+Figure 12.11: Capacity factor for wind installations by state (based on 2018 data).

 ## 12.4 Upshot: Wind is not Overblown
 Wind has surged tremendously in the last decade (Fig. 7.5; p.
 108), proving to be an economically viable and competitive resource.
 But how much could we expect to get from wind?
 Putting a few of the previous results together, If the entire contiguous U.S. (area ~1013 m2) were developed for wind at an estimated power density of 0.2 $W/m^2$-which was based on a 5 m/s average wind speed-and a capacity factor of 33%, the U.S. could theoretically produce 0.7 TW30 from wind-roughly 20 times what is produced today.
-We should take this crude estimate as an extreme upper end, since it is inconceivable that we would develop wind so fully as to never be more than a few hundred meters- -a few rotor diameters-away from a wind turbine, no matter where we go.
+We should take this crude estimate as an extreme upper end, since it is inconceivable that we would develop wind so fully as to never be more than a few hundred meters-a few rotor diameters-away from a wind turbine, no matter where we go.
 Also, many areas are sub-threshold and would not support investment in wind development.
 Even so, the inflated 0.7 TW estimate falls short of the current 3.3 TW energy demand in the U.S., has major intermittency problems, and is not in a form that can be well-used in all sectors, like transportation and industrial processing.
 While wind alone cannot replace fossil fuels at the current level of demand, it can doubtless be a significant contributor.
 Globally, estimates for wind potential tend to be in the few-terawatt range, though can be as low as 1 TW for a number of practical reasons [^70].
 As was the case for hydroelectricity, wind is a viable player in the renewables mix, but is unable to shoulder the entire load.
 Wind energy is not free of environmental concerns, disturbing landscapes and habitats.
 Its impact on birds31 and bats is most worrisome, as the rotors move far faster than anything to which the wildlife is habituated.
 Still, compared to the environmental toll from fossil fuels, it is fairly clean similar to the impact of hydroelectric power.